underscoreio/essential-slick/src/pages/8-databases.md

  * a database is available with the correct name;
  * the `build.sbt` file has the correct dependency;
  * the correct JDBC driver is referenced in the code; and
- * the correct Slick driver is used.
+ * the correct Slick profile is used.

 Each chapter uses its own database---so these steps will need to be applied for each chapter.